An African Array C.C. trading as The Safari Index Africa

 - Travel information

-The Safari Index Africa will endeavour to provide accurate, up-to-date and truthful information on its website; however, Safari Index Africa nor any of its employees, agents and associates make any representations or give any warranties, whether expressly, tacitly or implied, as to the operation of the site, the information, content, materials and products included and available from this site.
+The Safari Index Africa will endeavour to provide accurate, up-to-date and truthful information on its website; however, Safari Index Africa nor any of its employees, agents, consultants and associates make any representations or give any warranties, whether expressly, tacitly or implied, as to the operation of the site, the information, content, materials and products included and available from this site.

 The Safari Index Africa, its employees, agents and associates will not be liable for any damage of whatsoever nature arising or resulting from the use of or inability to use this site or the information contained hereon, including but not limited to direct, indirect, incidental, punitive and consequential damage.